 |

-Many graduate students live in University Apartments, the collective name for three different neighborhoods: Eagle Heights, University Houses, and the Harvey Street Apartments.
-University Apartments boasts a vibrant community of campus-affiliated people from around the world.
+Many graduate students live in University Apartments, the collective name for three different neighborhoods that each boast a vibrant community of campus-affiliated people from around the world.
+If you're looking for housing off campus, the Off-Campus Housing Marketplace includes apartments, houses, sublets and roommate openings, privately owned residence halls, and more.

 Parking options